Caring For Aging Parents (Quickstart Guide)

 For example, take them to your office.

-Your aging parents would be so happy to go and see where you work.
+Of course, your company would have nothing against this on the odd occasion and you parents would be so happy to see where you work.

 1. Leave sticky notes

-You wouldn’t be able to call them all day or visit when you have some other things to do.
+You wouldn’t be able to call them all day or visit when you have other things to do.

 1. Hire a caregiver